francissibal/Worlds-Largest-Banks-ETL/README.md

 ## Executive Summary
 This project successfully developed an automated ETL (Extract, Transform, Load) pipeline to address the firm's need for competitive financial data.
-The solution automatically extracts data on the world's top 10 largest banks from Wikipedia, transforms the market capitalization into key international currencies (GBP, EUR, INR), and loads it into both a flexible CSV file and a structured SQLite database.
+The solution automatically extracts data on the world's top 10 largest banks from Wikipedia, transforms the market capitalization into key international currencies (GBP, EUR, PHP), and loads it into both a flexible CSV file and a structured SQLite database.
 This provides the consulting team with a reliable, queryable, and up-to-date dataset, saving significant manual effort and ensuring data accuracy for strategic analysis.
 The entire process is logged to guarantee data integrity and traceability.

 **Problem:** Manually tracking this data is time-consuming, prone to human error, and inefficient.
 The firm needs an automated solution to gather, process, and store this data reliably, enabling analysts to access clean, multi-currency financial data on demand for their reports and client presentations.